-The permit must also include a condition to notify the Communications Centre immediately prior to lighting the fire, with the relevant phone number, for all fire permits where the fire is likely to be noticed by the public and reported as a 111 call, e.g. where the fire is close to a road or to other houses or buildings, or the fire covers a large area such as land clearing.
+For all fire permits where the fire is likely to be noticed by the public and reported as a 111 call, electronic notification is the preferred method.
+For example:

+- where the fire is close to a road or

+- to other houses or buildings, or

+- the fire covers a large area such as land clearing.